The Best 7-Day Scotland Itinerary

 • Culloden House Hotel – spend the night in a perfectly preserved 18th century manor in the heart of the historic district.
 This option is probably the priciest hotel on this list but an unforgettable experience.

-Day 7 of your scotland itinerary – depart Inverness for Glasgow
+Day 7 – Depart Inverness for Glasgow

 It is a three and a half hour drive from Inverness to Glasgow for the final day of this Scotland itinerary.
 About 45 minutes outside of Glasgow, and an hour after you actually wanted a rest stop, is Stirling.